A Thoughtful Guide to Self-Awareness

 - Not just "good" → content, excited, relieved, proud

-Exercise 3: Pattern journaling (5 minutes, weekly)
+Exercise 3: Pattern Journaling (5 minutes, weekly)

 Once a week, reflect on: